Coalgebraic Geometric Logic: Basic Theory

-We define the notion of \emph{one-step axioms} (similar to \cite[Definition 3.8]{KupKurPat04}) and \emph{one-step rules} for a collection of predicate liftings.
-These give rise to axioms and rules for the logic $\GML(\Phi, \Lambda)$ from Definition \ref{def:language}, and to an endofunctor $\fun{L}$ on the category of frames.
-As in Section \ref{sec:logic} we let $\cat{C}$ be some full subcategory of $\cat{Top}$, $\fun{T}$ an endofunctor on $\cat{C}$, and we view $\fun{\Omega}$ as a functor $\cat{C} \to \cat{Frm}$.
+We define the notion of \emph{one-step axioms} (similar to~\cite[Definition~3.8]{KupKurPat04}) and \emph{one-step rules} for a collection of predicate liftings.
+These give rise to axioms and rules for the language $\GML(\Phi, \Lambda)$ from Definition~\ref{def:language}, and to an endofunctor $\fun{L}$ on the category of frames.
+As in Section~\ref{sec:logic} we let $\cat{C}$ be some full subcategory of $\cat{Top}$, $\fun{T}$ an endofunctor on $\cat{C}$, and we view $\fun{opn}$ as a contravariant functor $\cat{C} \to \cat{Frm}$ and $\fun{\Omega}$ as a contravariant functor $\cat{C} \to \cat{Set}$.

-At the end of Subsection \ref{subsec:comp}, in order to derive a general completeness result, we restrict our attention to a language \emph{without} proposition letters.
+At the end of Subsection~\ref{subsec:comp}, in order to derive a general completeness result, we restrict our attention to a language \emph{without} proposition letters.
 This need not be problematic: proposition letters can be introduced via (nullary) predicate liftings.
 In particular, this means that the category of $\fun{T}$-models is the same as the category of $\fun{T}$-coalgebras.

-Ultimately, using the duality proved in Lemma \ref{lem-mon-dual}, we derive that monotone modal geometric logic without proposition letters is sound and complete with respect to $\fun{D}_{\cat{kh}}$-coalgebras.
+Ultimately, using the duality proved in Lemma~\ref{lem-mon-dual}, we derive that monotone modal geometric logic without proposition letters is sound and complete with respect to $\fun{D}_{\cat{kh}}$-coalgebras.